aldelaro5/Bug-Fables-Internal-Docs/docs/MapControl/Insides.md

 ## Defining an inside
 In order to define an inside, the following must be done on the map's prefab:

 - The root GameObject of the inside must be listed in the `insides` configuration field.
 An inside can only contain a single root GameObject that will also includes its children.
-This means that if multiple GameObject needs to be part of the inside, they must share a common root GameObject even if it's an empty one
+This means that if multiple GameObject needs to be part of the inside, they must share a common root GameObject even if it's an empty one.
+This GameObject must NOT be be located under the `mainmesh`'s GameObject because those are what the outside fading will affect so the inside can't be there.
+It has to sit outside of the `mainmesh`'s tree (it can be a sibling to it which is usually what's done)
 - The index matched of the `insidetypes` configuration field of the `insides` element mentioned above must exists.
 The type of the value is a special enum called `InsideType` which informs the game which enter and exit sound should play when entering or exiting the inside.
 It's possible to leave the array empty or to not have its length match `insides`, but doing this will cause all applicable elements to be created and default to `Stretch`.
 The possible values for this enum are as follows as well as their enter/exit sound they refer to (they are named `Ressources/audio/sounds/XDoorEnter` and `Ressources/audio/sounds/XDoorExit` where `X` is the string representation of the enum value):
     - `Stretch`: `StretchDoorEnter` and `StretchDoorExit`
     - `Slide`: `SlideDoorEnter` and `SlideDoorExit`
     - `Twist`: `TwistDoorEnter` and `TwistDoorExit`

 This is all that's needed to define the inside, but to actually leverage it, at least 1 [DoorSameMap](../Entities/NPCControl/ObjectTypes/DoorSameMap.md) must exist whose `data[0]` is bound to the inside's id.
 This id corresponds to its `insides` / `insidestypes` index.
+Also, as mentioned earlier, the inside shouldn't be able to be reached or escaped physically without going through a DoorSameMap so the colliders needs to be setup appropriately.

 Multiple DoorSameMaps may be defined for the same insides, but if this is the case for at least one inside in the map, it is recommended to also set the `tieinsidedoorentities` configuration field to true because it allows the `camoffset` / `camangleoffset` restore function when exiting the inside to be consistent regardless of how the inside was entered.
 See the section below for more details.